PetitCoinCoin/advent-of-code/2019/comments.md

 First time I implement a binary search (day 14 part 2) and I'm amazed how quickly it runs.

 Once again, I had comprehension issues, this time for day 17 part 2.
 Well I also made a silly mistake and reverse printed the map, so my path was obviously wrong...

+Oh my.
+More than 3min for day 18 part 1.
+It's ugly but that we'll do.
+First attempt on part 2 just ran for ever.
+Thanks to someone's hint on reddit, I used the fact that all quadrants could be handled independently.
+We do not need to keep track of the order of the robots.
+So if a robot is blocked at a door and the key is not in this quadrant, it's just like the door does not exist.
+Much easier and allows the code to run with minimal changes in about 100ms.